walinsky/hfp_hf/README.md

 I (79872) BT_HF: --inband ring state Provided
 ```

-**Note: Only after Hands-Free Profile(HFP) service is initialized and a service level connection exists between an HF Unit and an AG device, could other commands be available.**

 You can type `dis` to disconnect with the connected AG device, and log prints such as:

 ```